ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

 #grid(
   columns: (1fr, auto),
   align: (left, right),
+  [
-  strong("Lieutenant-Governor's Medal for Inclusion, Democracy and Reconciliation"), "May 2023"
+    *Lieutenant-Governor's Medal for Inclusion, Democracy and Reconciliation*
+    \ _Lieutenant Governor of British Columbia_
+  ],
+  "May 2023"
 )

-_Lieutenant Governor of British Columbia_